 Materials & Supplies

-A host of Kenyan building material manufacturers are stepping up expansion of their factories to handle an expected surge in demand from the State-backed Affordable Housing Programme that seeks to deliver 500,000 new homes in five years.
+A host of Kenyan building material manufacturers are stepping up the expansion of their factories to handle an expected surge in demand from the State-backed Affordable Housing Programme that seeks to deliver 500,000 new homes in five years.

 Its managing director Hitesh Mediratta says the first machine will arrive from Germany this month, with the second one expected at their Nairobi’s Industrial Area plant in March.